-The person dealing with the complaint will invite you to attend a meeting, at a reasonable time and location, to discuss the matter and carry out a thorough investigation.
+The person dealing with the complaint will invite you to attend a meeting, at a reasonable time a matter and carry out a thorough investigation.
 You have the right to be accompanied at such a meeting by your confidential helper or another work colleague of your choice and you must take all reasonable steps to attend.
 Those involved in the investigation will be expected to act in confidence and any breach of confidence will be a disciplinary matter.